-In the teacher world, there is not greater joy than sharing your passions with your students.
+In the teacher world, there is no greater joy than sharing your passions with your students.
 This year my students and I have learned and grown so much together.
 I am so grateful to them for always being so enthusiastic about trying out new things with me.
 This journey started earlier this year with Genius Hour and passion projects, then we incorporated STEM activities with MakeyMakey kits, and last we ended the year learning to code with Code.org.
 Along the way things were messy, we failed at various things, and ultimately we learned so many valuable lessons about what true learning looks like.
-In fact our new favorite motto is: F.A.I.L = First Attempt In Learning.
+In fact, our new favorite motto is F.A.I.L = First Attempt In Learning.

 We had so many successes this year it is hard to pinpoint our greatest.
-However I can say my proudest moment occurred just this week when my students showcased their learning for Chancellor Fariña and members of the press.
+However, I can say my proudest moment occurred just this week when my students showcased their learning for Chancellor Fariña and members of the press.
 The Chancellor visited our class to issue a press release and watch my students during a coding lesson.
-During her visit the students shared with the Chancellor their knowledge of computer science and taught her some of the basics of coding.
+During her visit, the students shared with the Chancellor their knowledge of computer science and taught her some of the basics of coding.
 They exuded confidence and excitement, despite the many visitors and cameras present in the room.

 The Chancellor was at our school to announce the start of a new NYC elementary school pilot, SEP Jr., set to start next year.
-The goals of SEP Jr. is to increase the number of elementary school students, particularly from traditionally underrepresented groups, who learn computer science, and to develop students’ computational thinking and problem solving skills in real-world contexts. (for more information click here).
+The goals of SEP Jr. is to increase the number of elementary school students, particularly from traditionally underrepresented groups, who learn computer science, and to develop students’ computational thinking and problem-solving skills in real-world contexts. (for more information click here).
 I applied for this pilot program on behalf of my school team and was thrilled to learn we were chosen of 110 applicants to be one of 11 selected elementary schools!
 What a great way to end a wonderful school year.

 To read more about this and our visit, please take a look at the following articles: